whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-19-Gentlemans-Box-Subscription-July-2016-Review-Coupon.md

 [![Gentlemen Essentials Leather Shoe Horn](http://whatsupmailbox.com/images/GentlemansBoxJuly2016GentlemenEssentialsLeatherShoeHorn2.jpg)](http://mbsy.co/d7GnS)

-I like that it comes with a strap, so you can hang it somewhere so it's easy to find versus rummaging through a drawer to find it.
+I like that it comes with a strap so you can hang it somewhere that's easy to find versus rummaging through a drawer to find it.

 <br>